Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Childhood

 Cavendish's father, Thomas Lucas, was exiled after a duel that led to the death of "one Mr. Brooks", but pardoned by King James.
 He returned to England in 1603.
 As the youngest of eight, Cavendish recorded spending a lot of time with her siblings.
-She had no formal education, but had access to libraries and tutors, although she hinted that the children paid little heed to tutors, who were "rather for formality than benefit".
+She had no formal education but had access to libraries and tutors, although she hinted that the children paid little heed to tutors, who were "rather for formality than benefit".
 Cavendish began putting ideas down on paper at an early age, although it was poorly accepted for women to display such intelligence at the time and she kept her efforts in the privacy of her home.
 The family had significant means and Cavendish stated that her widowed mother chose to keep her family in a condition "not much lower" than when her father was alive; the children had access to "honest pleasures and harmless delights".
 Her mother had little to no male help.

 Lady-in-waiting

 When Queen Henrietta Maria was in Oxford, Cavendish never gained permission from her mother to become a lady-in-waiting.
 She accompanied the Queen into exile in France, away from her family for the first time.
-She notes that while she was confident in the company of her siblings, amongst strangers she became bashful, being afraid she might speak or act inappropriately without her siblings' guidance, while anxious to be well received and well liked.
-She spoke only when necessary and so came to be regarded as a fool, which Cavendish stated that she preferred to being seen as wanton or rude.
+She notes that while she was confident in her siblings' company, she became bashful amongst strangers.
+She was fearful she might speak or act inappropriately without her siblings' guidance, and with this, she carried anxiety about being well-received and well-liked.
+Due to this, she spoke only when necessary and so came to be regarded as a fool, which Cavendish stated that she preferred to being seen as wanton or rude.
 Regretting that she had left home to be a lady-in-waiting, Cavendish informed her mother that she wanted to leave the court, but her mother persuaded her not to disgrace herself by leaving and provided her with funds that Cavendish noted quite exceeded the normal means of a courtier.
-She remained a lady-in-waiting for two more years before marrying William Cavendish, then still Marquess of Newcastle.
+She remained a lady-in-waiting for two more years before marrying William Cavendish in 1645, then still Marquess of Newcastle.